-Regulation 41 Borderlines
+Regulation 44 Borderlines

 Boards of Examiners must consider students whose marks are borderline for passing a course, and for progression, award or classification purposes.
-Undergraduate Progression Boards must consider students whose marks are borderline for progression purposes.
+Undergraduate Progression Boards and postgraduate Boards of Examiners making progression decisions must consider students whose marks are borderline for progression purposes.
 Borderline marks are defined as marks from two percentage points below the class or grade boundary up to the boundary itself, e.g. 58.00% to 59.99% for an undergraduate 2.1 classification or 38.00% to 39.99% for a pass.
 Boards of Examiners and Progression Boards must use the University borderline definition and must not set and use a different definition.

-- 41.1 Boards of Examiners must publish in advance the factors that will be taken into account for borderline decisions, which can include: - (a) cases in which a student has performed better in courses at a higher level: - (b) cases where the amount of credited assessed work to be used for classification or award decisions is less than the norm (e.g., where credits have been awarded for progression purposes only in recognition of special circumstances); and - (c) individual student profiles of performance. - 41.2 Boards of Examiners cannot selectively use any additional assessment to reach assessment decisions for specific students.
-See taught assessment regulation 19.

-- 41.3 Borderlines do not apply in the ECA Grade Assessment Scheme. - 41.4 Examples of borderlines for progression decisions include: - (a) where a student has a final mark of 38% or 39% for a course in first year that they need to pass to progress to second year; - (b) where a student is within two percentage points of a requirement for progression into honours or postgraduate dissertation, for example where the Degree Programme Table specifies the attainment of 50% as an average across a number of courses, the progression borderline is 48.00% to 49.99%; and - (c) for the award of credit on aggregate, where a student has an average of 38.00% to 39.99% over their 120 credits.
+- 44.1 Boards of Examiners must publish in advance the factors that will be taken into account for borderline decisions, which can include: - (a) cases in which a student has performed better in courses at a higher level; - (b) cases where the amount of credited assessed work to be used for classification or award decisions is less than the norm (e.g., where credits have been awarded for progression purposes only in recognition of special circumstances); and - (c) individual student profiles of performance. - 44.2 Boards of Examiners cannot selectively use any additional assessment to reach assessment decisions for specific students.
+See taught assessment regulation 19. - 44.3 Examples of borderlines for progression decisions include: - (a) where a student has a final mark of 38% or 39% for a course in first year that they need to pass to progress to second year; - (b) where a student is within two percentage points of a requirement for progression into honours or postgraduate dissertation, for example where the Degree Programme Table specifies the attainment of 50% as an average across a number of courses, the progression borderline is 48.00% to 49.99%; and - (c) for the award of credit on aggregate, where a student has an average of 38.00% to 39.99% over their 120 credits.

-Regulation 42 Confidentiality
+Regulation 45 Confidentiality